Vacuum Glass Explained

 Benefits of Vacuum Glass

 Enhanced Energy Efficiency- By minimizing heat transfer, vacuum glass significantly reduces the need for heating and cooling of buildings, leading to substantial energy savings and lower utility bills.
 This benefits homeowners and businesses but also reduces greenhouse gas emissions.
-Vacuum glass can achieve a R value of 10 where a high end well insulated triple pane window can have a R value of 6.
+Vacuum glass can achieve a R-21 value where a high end well insulated triple pane window can attain an R-6 value.

 Improved Thermal Comfort- The insulation properties of vacuum glass help maintain consistent indoor temperatures throughout the year, eliminating cold drafts in winter and excessive heat in summer.